duttaprat/DeepEnsm/README.md

 * **[mpl_toolkits](https://matplotlib.org/2.0.2/mpl_toolkits/index.html)**
 * **[numpy 1.10+](https://pypi.org/project/numpy/)**

-## Preprocessed_dataset:
+## Preprocessed_dataset
-This folder contains preprocessed datasets which are used as the input of the proposed MOO-based clustering algorithm.
+This folder contains five preprocessed datasets which are used as the input of the proposed MOO-based clustering algorithm.

 ## MOO